balancer/docs/docs/concepts/governance/README.md

 # Governance

 Various components of Balancer Governance are described in brief below.
+Click on the headings for more details on each topic.

 ## [veBAL](./veBAL)